poolts/poolts.github.io/_projects/07_astro_shark.md

 ## 👨 My Role

+- Lead Unity Developer
   - Led the **technical development of the entire project**, delivering within a 12-week production window
   - Managed a team of Unity developers and ensured clear code structure, feature integration, and platform stability
   - Collaborated closely with artists and designers to bring the visual and narrative tone to life
   - Coordinated with the project manager to balance scope, timelines, and QA cycles across both platforms
   - Oversaw deployment and store integration with Game Centre and Google Play Games

 <!---
 ## 🛠 Technical Deep Dive